department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/fry-scholarship.md

 ##### Choose your program

 - When you apply, you must choose either the Fry Scholarship or DEA.
-Once you make that choice, you can't change your mind.
+Once you make that choice, you can’t change your mind.

 </li>